-amayo matonoa to the came catput, and cach catput value to only accigned to one input value.
+amayo matonog to the came cutput, and cutput raids to only designed to one input value.
 Term In order to accomplish this, the algorithm records, in an encrypted format, all known input to Definition ppings.
 Job Name You can use a mapping algorithm on any set of values, of any length, but you must know how A free-form name for the job you are creating.
 Must be unique. many values you plan to mask, and provide a set of unique replacement values sufficient to Multi-Tenant replace each unique input value.
 Check the box if the job is for a multi-tenant database.
-This option allows existing rulesets to be NOTED Where you identical replacement of the context of the selection of the context of the contex Rule Set Binary Lookup Select a ruleset that this job will execute against.
+This option allows existing rulesets to be NEQSEd Wherayoutentical representation of the content Rule Set Binary Lookup Select a ruleset that this job will execute against.
 Replaces objects that appear in object columns.
 For example, if a bank has an object column No. of Streams that stores images of checks, you can use binary lookup algorithm to mask those images.
 The The number of parallel streams to use when running the jobs.
-For example, you can select two Delphix Engine cannot change data within images themselves, such as the name on X-rays or streams to run two tables in the ruleset concurrently in the job instead of one table at a time. driver's licenses.
-However, you can replace all such images with a new, lictional image.
+For example, you can select two Delphix Engine cannot change data within images themselves, such as the name on X-rays or streams to run two tables in the ruleset concurrently in the job instead of one table at a time driver's licenses.
+However, you can replace all such images with a new, fictional image.
 This Min Memory fictional image is provided by the owner of the original data.
 Minimum amount of memory to allocate for the job, in megabytes.
-(MB) optional Tokenization The only type of algorithm that allows you to reverse its masking.
-For example, you can use a TORETHZALIOH tokenization algorithm to mask data before you send it to an external vendor for analysis.
-The Max Memory Waxin warmen ten improve the election of the information of the election of th (MB) optional sensitive data.
+(MB) optional The only type of algorithm that allows you to reverse its masking.
+For example, you can use a TOROTIZACION tokenization algorithm to mask data before you send it to an external vendor for analysis.
+The Max Memory Waximuaramententing อายามาการและเกาะ theintoni with a prison any access to the original, (MB) optional sensitive data.
 Once you have the vendor's feedback, you can reverse the masking and take action on the appropriate accounts.
 Feedback Size optional The number of rows to process before writing a message to the log.
 Set this parameter to the Like mapping, a tokenization algorithm creates a unique token for each input such as "David" or appropriate level of detail required for monitoring your job.
 For example, if you set this number "Melissa."
-The Delphix Engine stores both the token and original so that you can reverse significantly higher than the actual number of rows in a job, the progress for that job will only masking later. show 0 or 100% Rinfilmaxets optional Values that are extremely high or low in certain categories allow viewers to infer someone's.
+The Delphix Engine stores both the token and original so that you can reverse significantly higher than the actual number of rows in a job, the progress for that job will only masking later. show 0 or 100% Mନfilm Sets optional Values that are extremely high or low in certain categories allow viewers to infer someone's.
 The name of a profile set, which is a subset of expressions (for example, a subset of financial identity, even if their name has been masked.
 For example, a salary of \$1 suggests a company's expressions).
 CEO, and some age ranges suggest higher insurance risk.
-You can use a min max algorithm to move all values of this kind into the midrange. · · Comments Add comments related to this job.
-Does not perform any masking.
-Instead, it standardizes varied spellings, misspellings, and Datio Rate aning abbreviation for the same name.
-For example, "Ariz," "Az," and "Arizona" can all be cleaned to Email optional "AZ" Add email address(es) to which to send status messages.
+You can use a min max algorithm to move all values of this kind into the midrange.
+Comments Add comments related to this job.
+Datio Caleaning Does not perform any masking.
+Instead, it standardizes varied spellings, misspellings, and abbreviation for the same name.
+For example, "Ariz," "Az," and "Arizona" can all be cleaned to Email optional "A7" Add email address(es) to which to send status messages.
 Separate addresses with a comma (,).
-Free Text Redaction Helps you remove sensitive data that appears in free-text columns such as "Notes."
-This type of algorithm requires some expertise to use, because you must set it to recognize sensitive data which a block of text.
+Free Text Helps you remove sensitive data that appears in free-text columns such as "Notes."
+This type of Redaction algorithm requires some expertise to use, because you must set it to recognize sensitive data Asskina lo ymipina bleckattext.